magicwyzh/icais-dl/README.md

     * float-fix conversion
     * Memory location conversion
 * Discuss with quantization guys about what they want to represent TensorData
-    * Currently there is just a FixpointRepresentation with total_bits, frac_bits, sign.
-However, they may want something like per-channel scalar, etc.
+    * ~~Currently there is just a FixpointRepresentation with total_bits, frac_bits, sign.
+However, they may want something like per-channel scalar, etc~~.
-    * New FixpointRepresent implementation and unit test.
+    * ~~New FixpointRepresent implementation~~ and unit test.
 * Arm Compute Library Backend
 * Scripts that transforms models in framework like Darknet/Pytorch to ICDL model.
     * Not clear now.